 In addition, children may be issued with a reading scheme book (we use an individualised reading scheme, which has a range of books from different publishers) and they also have access to our well-stocked library, where they are able to choose their own book.

 Children have the opportunity to rate each book on their passport and also discuss the books as a class.
 This creates a culture of reading for pleasure and supports the school vision with Reading as the core of our curriculum.
-In school we teach children to be confident and fluent readers who will have a lifelong love of books and reading.
+In school, we teach children to be confident and fluent readers who will have a lifelong love of books and reading.
 We understand that reading unlocks the world around the child and enables them to develop culturally, emotionally, intellectually, socially, spiritually and imaginatively.
 Therefore we have created a reading curriculum through the Reading Passports that is ambitious for all children.
-The Reading Passports can be found on the Class Pages for Years 3,4,5 and 6 and are also in the Curriculum section of our website.
+The Reading Passports can be found under the Curriculum section of the website.